CRyan-EPIC/lab_scripts/win11_tasks.md

 - [ ] Install VirtualBox as an admin.
 Otherwise, it can't see the folders outside of the user account.
 - [ ] Turn off Widgets on the taskbar.
 Go to gpedit.msc
     - Computer Configuration\Administrative Template\Windows Components\Widgets
+- [ ] Allow non-admin users access to ncpa.cpl (changing their IP address)
+    - Go to compmgmt.msc
+    - SystemTools\Local Users and Groups\Groups\Network Configuration Operators
+    - Add "Everyone" to it

 ### Optional
 - [ ] Enable Interactive logon: Don't display last signed-in, go to gpedit.msc